cdvetal/TensorGP/README.md

 | len | Euclidean distance | 2 | Image | Color | `sqrt(x^2 + y^2)`
 | lerp | Linear Interpolation | 3 | Image | Color | `x + (y - z) * frac(z)`

  [1] The warp operator is commonly used to deform images and is defined as a transformation that maps every element of a tensor to a different coordinate (two-dimensional warp is commonly to distort image shapes, see [Wikipedia](https://en.wikipedia.org/wiki/Image_warping)).
 This mapping is done according to an array of tensors with a size equal to the number of dimensions of the problem.
 Each of these tensors dictates where elements will end up within a given dimension.
-TensorGP implements a generalization of the warp operator that enables the mapping of any subset of dimensions.
+TensorGP implements a generalization of the warp operator that enables the mapping of any set of dimensions.

 ###  Fitness arguments
 List of engine variables that can be accessed by the fitness function through Python `**kwargs`: